-You will only hear this on Storynory because it’s Top Secret.
-Natasha exclusively reveals that before Bertie was turned into a frog, he worked as a Secret Agent.
-He was sent by his father the King on a mission to a far away kingdom called Wales.
-His task was to stop the Wicked Step-mother firing a rocket filled with sewage and other smelly stuff at the King’s annual summer garden party.
+You will only hear this on Storynory because it’s top secret.
+Natasha exclusively reveals that before Bertie was turned into a frog, he worked as a secret agent.
+He was sent by his father, the king, on a mission to a far away kingdom called Wales.
+His task was to stop the wicked stepmother firing a rocket filled with sewage and other smelly stuff at the king’s annual summer garden party.
 He was aided by the lovely Princess Beatrice, but we will only add that it’s a jolly exciting story and if you want to find out what happened you’ll have to listen to it.

 Read by Natasha.
 Duration 20.53.

 Proofread by Claire Deakin.

 A few summers ago, when Bertie was still a human prince and lived in the palace, he was just a little bit bored because the only thing his father, the king, would talk about was his annual garden party.
 The theme that year was to be, “Sweet Smells,” and all the sweetest smelling people in the kingdom were to be invited.
 Most of them were girls, as it turned out.
 There were to be sweet smelling flowers with sweet smelling blossom, and the most fragrant honey, and different types of aromatic teas – and the gardeners were busy clearing all the green slime out of the pond and pouring perfume and aftershave into it to make it smell nicer.
 Colin the Carp wasn’t at all pleased, but Bertie didn’t know him then – and Tim the Tadpole wasn’t even born.

 In those days, Bertie had yet to set eyes upon the lovely Princess Beatrice.
 She and her wicked stepmother still lived in a far away place called Wales.
 I think I told you about that once before.